 What Is The Water Cycle, And How Does It Work?

-The flow of water is all around us.
+The movement of water is all around us.
 Rain, snow, and the clouds they fall from form part of it.
 So do rivers, lakes, and the world's oceans, which contain more than 90 percent of all water.
 It is known as the Water Cycle.

 No matter where you find water, whether it be in a vast lake in the mountains or a cloud high in the troposphere, it is part of the global movement of water.